fr en

 Contact us

-Created by the 2004 Finance Act, the Young Innovative Company (YIC) tax status is designed to encourage the creation of companies involved in research and development (R&D).
-Under certain conditions, this scheme enables young French SMEs to obtain total or partial exemption from certain social security contributions and tax to help them finance their R&D activities.
+Created by the 2004 Finance Act, the Young Innovative Company (JEI) scheme is designed to support the creation and development of SMEs engaged in research and development (R&D).
+Under certain conditions, it allows eligible companies to benefit from full or partial exemptions from employer social security contributions linked to R&D staff, thereby reducing the cost of innovation activities.

 Eligibility conditions